wisniewskikr/chrisblog-it-js-express/technologies/db/js-express-api-rest-helloworld-db-sql-mysql-crud/README.md

 USAGE COMMANDS
 --------------

-> Please be aware that following tools should be installed in advance on your computer: **node.js**.
+> Please be aware that following tools should be installed in advance on your computer: **node.js** and **Docker**.

 > Please **clone/download** project, open **project's main folder** in your favorite **command line tool** and then **proceed with steps below**.

 Usage steps:
+1. Start database and database console with `docker-compose up -d`
+1. (Optional) In a command line tool check database and console status with `docker ps -a`
+1. (Optional) In a browser check database status in a console (server: "mysql", username: "admin", password: "admin123") with `http://localhost:8081`
 1. In a command line tool install nmp packages with `npm install`
 1. In a command line tool start application with `node app.js`
 1. In a http client (e.g. Postman) use **POST** method and visit `http://localhost:3000/api/v1/messages`